acrawford73/postgresql-bible-kjv/README.md

 The Holy Bible (King James Version) for PostgreSQL

-This project is 100% free to use.

-NOTE: Knowledge of how to setup and use PostgreSQL and Python is recommended.

 The repo comes with the following files:

 Python script (kjv-psql.py), CSV files for each book of the Bible (created from XLSX files, exported as "CSV Comma Delimited")